Upper limb

 The upper limbs or upper extremities are the forelimbs of an upright-postured tetrapod vertebrate, extending from the scapulae and clavicles down to and including the digits, including all the musculatures and ligaments involved with the shoulder, elbow, wrist and knuckle joints.
-In humans, each upper limb is divided into the arm, forearm and hand, and is primarily used for climbing, lifting and manipulating objects.
+In humans, each upper limb is divided into the shoulder, arm, elbow, forearm, wrist and hand, and is primarily used for climbing, lifting and manipulating objects.
+In anatomy, just as arm refers to the upper arm, leg refers to the lower leg.

 Definition

 In formal usage, the term "arm" only refers to the structures from the shoulder to the elbow, explicitly excluding the forearm, and thus "upper limb" and "arm" are not synonymous.
 However, in casual usage, the terms are often used interchangeably.
 The term "upper arm" is redundant in anatomy, but in informal usage is used to distinguish between the two terms.

 Structure

-In the human body the muscles of the upper limb can be classified by origin, topography, function, or innervation.
+In the human body, the muscles of the upper limb can be classified by origin, topography, function, or innervation.
 While a grouping by innervation reveals embryological and phylogenetic origins, the functional-topographical classification below reflects the similarity in action between muscles (with the exception of the shoulder girdle, where muscles with similar action can vary considerably in their location and orientation.